gabssnake/observablehq-docs/docs/notebooks/templates.md

 This page describes how you can use existing templates to avoid starting your work from scratch, and how to make your own custom templates for reuse by you and your team.

-## Use existing templates {#existing-templates}
+## Observable templates

-Observable provides a number of [pre-made templates](http://observablehq.com/templates) for common data-related tasks like boilerplates for basic charts and maps, starters to access APIs or connect to Google sheets, and templates for common analyses for business planning and product insights.
+Observable provides a number of [pre-made templates](https://observablehq.com/templates) for common data-related tasks like boilerplates for basic charts and maps, starters to access APIs or connect to Google sheets, and templates for common analyses for business planning and product insights.

 To use an existing template:

-1. Open a template from our [pre-made templates](http://observablehq.com/templates) page:
+1. Open a template from our [pre-made templates](https://observablehq.com/templates) page:

 <figure>
   <img